kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 | `HTTP with SSE` | Used for remote connections over HTTP.
 Deprecated in the 2025-03-26 version of MCP but still in use. |
 | `Streamable HTTP` | A more flexible remote HTTP transport that provides more options for deployment than the outgoing SSE version. |

 The **protocol** defines JSON message formats, based on JSON-RPC 2.0, for communication between client and server.
-The client launches the MCP server as a subprocess.
-The server reads JSON-RPC messages from its standard input (stdin) and sends messages to its standard output (stdout).
+This simple contract allows for incredible flexibility.
+Your server doesn’t need to know anything about the LLM, and the LLM doesn’t need to know anything about your server’s internal implementation.
+They just need to speak the common language of MCP.

 ```json
 // Client sends...